foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 <a id="C4" href="#C4">C4:</a> Ignore the rest of the settings, unless you know what you're doing with them, then hit `Create repository`

 <a id="C5" href="#C5">C5:</a> You now have a GitHub repo for your module.
-Copy the base URL for this repo now, as we'll need it in the next section.
-This will be something like `https://github.com/my-user/my-module-name`
+Note the base URL for this repo now, as we'll need it in the next section.
+This will be something like `https://github.com/my-user/my-module`

 # D. Local Module Setup
 For various reasons, it will be better to do the following changes locally, rather than uploading them to the repo and making changes over there.